What to look out for in the UEFA Europa League semi-final second legs

 Article summary

-There will be plenty of twists and turns in the second legs as Sevilla battle Juventus and Bayer Leverkusen go up against Roma for a place in the UEFA Europa League final.
+There will be plenty of twists and turns in the second legs as Sevilla tackle Juventus and Bayer Leverkusen go up against Roma for a place in the UEFA Europa League final.

 Article top media content